Travel Coronavirus Prevention

 – Drink water every 20 minutes: Many of the viruses and bacteria that enter the human body tend to remain in the throat, and from there begins its expansion.
 Many doctors recommend drinking water every 20 minutes because it causes the virus to go down to the stomach and its acids kill the virus before it spreads.

-Following these preventive steps, you can make your trip to Japan with greater peace of mind and security.
+Following these preventive steps, you can make your Japan tour with greater peace of mind and security.
 You can also consider booking private guides with us instead of joining a group tour.